Regret Minimization and Convergence to Equilibria in General-sum Markov Games: Introduction

 \subsection{Summary of contributions}

-To summarize, we present a decentralized algorithm for (multiplayer, tabular, and episodic) Markov games, with the following guarantees when adopted by all agents.
+To summarize, we present a decentralized algorithm (\cref{alg:POSR}) for (multiplayer, tabular, and episodic) Markov games, with the following guarantees when adopted by all agents.
+Some of the results below are obtained under an additional technical condition involving the iterates of the algorithm, as discussed earlier. \begin{itemize} \item In our main problem setup, with access granted to exact state-action value functions, the individual swap regret of every agent is $\widetilde O(T^{1/2+\alpha})$ (see \cref{sec:main}).

-\begin{itemize} \item In the full-information setting, with access granted to exact state-action value functions, the individual swap regret of every agent is $\widetilde O(T^{3/4})$ (see \cref{sec:main}). \item In the unknown model setup, subject to reachability assumptions (see \cref{assm:min-reach}), we obtain individual swap regret of $\widetilde O(T^{8/9})$ (see \cref{sec:unknown_dynamics}). \item In the special case of full-information independent transition function where agents only affect the loss functions of each other but not the transition dynamics, our algorithm guarantees $O(\log T)$ individual regret.
-The result is relatively straight forward given our analysis for general Markov games, and we deffer the formal setting and proofs to \cref{sec:quasi_markov}.
+\item In the special case of full-information independent transition function where agents only affect the loss functions of each other but not the transition dynamics, our algorithm guarantees $O(\log T)$ individual regret.
+The result is relatively straightforward given our analysis for general Markov games, and we defer the formal setting and proofs to \cref{sec:quasi_markov}.

-\item As an immediate implication, we obtain that the joint empirical distribution of policy profiles produced by our algorithm converges to correlated equilibria, at a rate of $\widetilde O(T^{-1/4})$ in the full-information setting, $\widetilde O(T^{-1/9})$ in the unknown model setting, and $\widetilde O(1/T)$ in the independent transition function setup.
+\item As an immediate implication, we obtain that the joint empirical distribution of policy profiles produced by our algorithm converges to correlated equilibria, at a rate of $\widetilde O(T^{-1/2 + \alpha})$, and $\widetilde O(1/T)$ in the independent transition function setup.

 \end{itemize}